Crying is baby’s main way of communication

-First of all, instead of jumping out to “rescue them” the minute they make a sound we should stop for a second and listen to their cry and try to understand what they are trying to tell us.
+First of all, instead of jumping out to “rescue them” the minute they make a sound we should stop for a while (the 3-minute rule) and listen to their cry and try to understand what they are trying to tell us.
 Besides, babies make a lot of sounds in their sleep and that doesn’t necessarily mean they are awake.
-This pause before reacting gives them a chance to resettle on their own, to learn to be by themselves for a while and not to expect the parent showing up the minute they make the tiniest buzz.
+This pause before reacting gives them a chance to resettle on their own, to learn to be by themselves for a while and not expect the parent showing up the minute they make the tiniest buzz.

-Then we should think about potential disturbing factors: is our baby hungry (when was its last full feed), is its diaper recently changed, does it have any tummy or teething issues and most commonly, is my baby overtired?
+Then we should think about potential disturbing factors: is our baby hungry (when was its last full feed), does it need a diaper change, does it have any tummy or teething issues and most commonly, is my baby overtired?

-When it comes to baby sleep, we often tend to over-stimulate our baby if we go to them the minute they are awake or make a sound during their sleep.
+When it comes to baby sleep, we often tend to over-stimulate our baby if we go to them (or pick them up) the minute they are awake or make a sound during their sleep.

 Types of baby language

 So, let’s try to identify a few types of baby crying or the “banguage” how Tracy Hogg, the author of the famous book “The Baby Whisperer” calls it.

 If we think about newborn babies (0-3 months old), the most appropriate answer we get from Priscilla Dunstan, a former Australian opera singer and a mother who identified 5 universal sound reflexes used by infants to express their emotions: